 Although Sarapiqui is most famous for their white water rafting, there are a handful of other activities to do.
 This area is particularly popular with birders, nature lovers and student groups to experience the local culture and farm life.

 Popular things to do in Sarapiqui are white water rafting, guided nature walks (we highly recommend at the Selva Verde Lodge’s private reserve), chocolate tour, horseback riding, organic pineapple tour and cooking classes.
+You can read more ideas for Sarapiqui activities here.

 What to do in Sarapiqui for 1 day